 Test your site out, can you get anywhere within 2-3 clicks?
 If not, revisit your site’s internal linking and top menu navigation.

-All the elements on your website need to stand out, in order to do that you need to have plain space.
-Plain space allows the eye to rest and absorb all the visual content on your site (nobody likes a ‘where’s Waldo situation’).
+All the elements on your website need to stand out.
+To do that, you need to have plain space.
+Plain space allows the eyes to rest and absorb all the visual content on your site (nobody likes a ‘where’s Waldo situation’).
 Simple and clean is always the safest and most professional aesthetic.

 The scale of design elements on a website plays a crucial role in development.
 An example of scale is the size of a site’s text.
-If people can’t read your service offering easily or read a crucial infographic people will move on and continue their search elsewhere.
+If people can’t read your service offering easily or read a crucial infographic, they will move on and continue their search elsewhere.
 You can apply scale to all design elements on your site from images to call to action buttons.
-Organize all design elements on a page in the order of priority, this will help you decide scale.
+Organise all design elements on a page in the order of priority — this will help you decide scale.